 I share the data he replied with below, but keep in mind that this information is a snapshot in time.
 You will need to call your own lender to get your own rates.

 - For someone with 740 or better credit score, they would get 5.375% with no points (to buy down the rate) and 20% down payment.

 - 700-720: 5.75%

 - 680-700: 5.875%

-Then, I took our rental property calculator for excel and ran the same property through all 4 credit situations above.
+Then, I took our rental property calculator for Excel and ran the same property through all four credit situations above.

 20% Down Payment Non-Owner-Occupant